Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Strong pressure relief for side sleepers Less supportive for heavier hips over a full night
+Strong pressure relief for side sleepers Less support for heavier hips through the night

 Details